sunnyvale-academy/SNY.OSS.KBN.01.01.00/labs/02-Multi-node_cluster/README.md

 $ vagrant plugin install vagrant-reload
 $ vagrant plugin install vagrant-hostmanager
 ```
-If you are have installed the latest versions of Vagrant (2.2.6) and VirtualBox (6.1.x) you can have compatibility problems, to avoid them you can follow this guide:
+If you installed the latest versions of Vagrant (2.2.6) and VirtualBox (6.1.x) you may face compatibility problems.
+To avoid them you can follow this guide:
 https://blogs.oracle.com/scoter/getting-vagrant-226-working-with-virtualbox-61-ga

 Provision the environent